 “Maybe we got lost in translation, maybe I asked for too much.
 And maybe this thing was a masterpiece ’til you tore it all up.
 Running scared, I was there, I remember it all too well.”

-Taylor has talked about how emotional this song is for her to perform and how it’s gone from being painful to not painful because of the fans loving it so much and how much passion they sing the words to it back to her.
+Taylor always talks about how emotional this song is for her to perform and how it’s gone from being painful to not painful because of the fans loving it so much and how much passion they sing the words to it back to her.
 This song still hurts my heart when I listen to it for various reasons and she sang it a show or two right before Chicago so she didn’t sing it as her surprise song, but I wish she did.
 This line is my favorite above it the part that I scream sing when no one is around.

 “I still remember the look on your face, lit through the darkness at 1:58.
 The words that you whispered for just us to know.
 You told me you loved me so why did you go away.”

 Her breakup songs are the most painful and beautiful things ever.
 They’re so heartbreaking but so beautifully written.
-This is one of my favorite ones, but I also have to skip it a lot if it comes on shuffle because it can bring back some feelings that I don’t want to feel a lot of the time.
+This is one of my favorite ones, but I also have to skip it a lot when it comes on shuffle because it can bring back some feelings that I don’t want to feel a lot of the time.
 But it’s an absolute masterpiece.

 “But you throw your head back laughing like a little kid.
 I think it’s strange that you think I’m funny ’cause he never did.
 I’ve been spending the last eight months thinking all love ever does is break and burn and end but on a Wednesday in a cafe I watched it begin again.”

 When I met my boyfriend, it was about 9 months after my first heartbreak and I was scared completely.
 I was scared of letting someone back in and taking my guard back down that was built up so high.
-I was scared of getting hurt again.
-I knew that I never wanted to go back to where I just came out of, but I also had to be realistic with myself knowing that that might have to happen again.
+There was a fear of getting hurt again.
+I knew that I never wanted to go back to where I just came out from, but I also had to be realistic with myself knowing that that might have to happen again.
 I will always believe in love and even though it’s scary, it’s always worth it to me.
 It takes some incredible strength within yourself to start over with someone new and I will admire everyone and anyone that does is able to do that.

 “You, with your switching sides and your wildfire lies and your humiliation.
 You have pointed out my flaws again as if I don’t already see them